A sports-lover’s guide to Sydney: where to eat, drink and play across five fun-filled days

 Sydney Cricket Ground is located at:

-Recharge with one of Sydney’s best burgers nearby at Mary’s in the Entertainment Quarter, then spend the afternoon making your own sporting memories at Moore Park Golf (home to a full 18-hole course and a driving range) or improving your swing at Howe 2 Golf (where you can enjoy a beer and a nibble after tackling a training course).
+Recharge with one of Sydney’s best burgers nearby at Mary's EQ in the Entertainment Quarter, then spend the afternoon making your own sporting memories at Moore Park Golf Course, home to a full 18-hole course and driving range.
+If you need to improve your swing, visit Howe2Golf where you can enjoy a beer and a meal after tackling a training course.

 DAY THREE KEY FACTS:

-Archie Brothers Cirque Electriq is located at:
+Archie Brothers is located at:

 DAY FOUR KEY FACTS: